Have You Been Brandwashed? When Was the Last Time You Had an Original Thought?

 Notorious scams in the past, led to the strict consumer protection laws.
 These strict laws protect us from false or misleading advertising.
 These laws however do not always cover information on the web.

-There are still unscrupulous people and corporations out there and while online security is much better now, we still need to be careful.
+There are still unscrupulous people and corporations out there and while online security is always evolving, we need to be careful with our data.

-We still trust our friends recommendations.
+We often still trust our friends recommendations over any form of advertising.
 This is one of the keys to success on the web.

 Manipulating our Wants

 Do you ever wonder, why you suddenly feel 'I must have that'?
 Whatever that is.